OCA/hr-attendance/hr_contract_update_overtime/README.rst

 -  Header button on Contract History form view
 -  Header button on Contract form view

+If you Update Overtime from Contract History, leaves will also be reorganized across their contract calendars.

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.
    Only for development or testing purpose, do not use in production.